gtiley/Phasing/README.md

 # What happens when an entire locus is not phased?
 It is possible that two variants can be called in a locus but there is not sufficient read information, either due to quality or depth, to phase those variants with respect to the reference sequence.
 It can also depend on the library preparation.
 For example, if probes are designed across multiple exons of locus but the reads to not span the entire intron on some individuals.
 Who knows - it could also mean that the reference sequence is not appropriate, perhaps a chimera of homeologos sequences?
 In such cases regarless of the cause, we opt to retain the phased variants from the longest block while variants on the shorter block(s) are replaced by missing data (N).
 This is our least-worst strategy for keeping information while avoiding artificial recombination or generating loci of multiple ploidy levels (i.e. I do not think using the ambiguity codes here is a good idea).
 The number of loci where this happens from the target enrichment data I have evaluated is very low, but paying attention to the AVG_NBLOCKS summary statistic can help identify individuals with phasing difficulties.

+# Active development - some features that are planned in the near future
+1. Imputation
+2. SFS estimation
+3. Parent assignment
+4. Determining allo vs. autopolyploidy

 # References
 * Crowl AA, Fritsch PW, Tiley GP, Lynch NP, Ranney TG, Ashrafi H, Manos PS.
 2022.
 A First Complete Phylogenomic Hypothesis for Diploid Blueberries (Vaccinium section Cyanococcus).
 American Journal of Botany.
 In press.